SteveBarnett/Remixing/_thinking/ai/ai-literacy.md

 - AI can be useful
 - AI can be harmful

 AI is highly capable but unreliable.
-It can fail, but in known and specific ways.
+For example, AI is good at transforming text, converting formats, and generating options.
+But/and it can fail, in known and specific ways.

 Knowing what it can do and what it can’t lets us choose where, when, and how to use it.

+AI can be worth using when verifying the output is cheaper than producing it ourselves.

 ### Aside: be wary of the hype